ISC Expert Advisory Groups

 - Assist ISC with responding to government initiatives and be a source of information for ISC

 - Keep Heads and colleagues properly informed as to their duties and responsibilities

 - Provide a networking facility to help provide training and support for SENCos’ working within member schools

 Approximately 84,000 pupils at ISC schools have been identified as having Special Educational Needs

 ISC Annual Census 2019

-The Child Welfare Expert Group is established to anticipate, consider and respond to challenges in the following type of areas:
+The Child Welfare group is established to anticipate, consider and respond to challenges in the following type of areas:

 - Developments in safeguarding practice – driven by legal challenges, changes to government guidance, inspection requirements etc

 - Developments in social media and IT – cyberbullying, offensive websites, digital imagery etc